SharkSnack/shiren-6/content/dungeons/behemoth-rush.md

   </tr>
 </table>

-Post-game dungeon where a Behemoth Gate appears on all floors, and normal monsters don't spawn.<br/>However, Bashagga and Gigataur can appear as penalty monsters under special circumstances.<br/>None of the floors have dark hallways, but expect to collapse if you get hit by a Behemoth Monster.<br/>Overall, it serves as extended training for Behemoth Monster mechanics.
+Postgame dungeon where a Behemoth Gate appears on all floors, and normal monsters don't spawn.<br/>However, Bashagga and Gigataur can appear as penalty monsters under special circumstances.<br/>None of the floors have dark hallways, but expect to collapse if you get hit by a Behemoth Monster.<br/>Overall, it serves as extended training for Behemoth Monster mechanics.

 # Strategy